|

 Stourport -

-The Bird In Hand Holly Road, DY13 9BA; Tel: 01299 861 322 Cosy and traditional pub next to the canal.
-Slightly difficult to find in the car, but better approached from the canal.
-Attractive canal-side area; 2 ales usually available with varying guest ales and home-cooked food.
+The Bird In Hand Holly Road, DY13 9BA; Tel: 01299 861 322 Open lunchtime & evening Cosy and traditional pub next to the canal.
+Slightly difficult to find in the car (there is a small car park), but better approached from the canal.
+Attractive canal-side area.
+Between 1 and 3 ales usually available usually including one from Hobson's brewery, and home-cooked food.

 Beer: